What kind of runner are you? A road runner? Trail runner? Track star? Sidewalk strider? A little bit of each?

 Perhaps the best part about running on the sand is that it means that you’re on the beach and by the ocean!
 There’s nothing more relaxing than feeling the gentle breeze as the waves lap upon the sand.

 Sand is also an amazing running surface.
-In fact, it’s near perfect if it is flat and firm.
-When you run on dry and deep sand, you’ll get an incredibly challenging, but powerful workout for your calves.
+In fact, it’s near-perfect if it is flat and firm.
+For this, try running closer to the water’s edge.
+Further up the beach, you’re more likely to find sand that is dry and deep.
+This will kill your pace but you’ll get an incredibly challenging, powerful workout for your calves.

 One of the downsides of running in the sand is that many people don’t live close enough to the beach to regularly work out there.
 In addition, you might have to deal with the tilt of the surface closer to the water, which puts undue stress on your body.